 * Cinderella in-the-round production photography by Laurent Liotardo and Ian Gavan.

-I watched the Friday 7th June matinee performance, with First Soloist Emma Hawes as Cinderella and Principal Francesco Gabriele Frola as Prince Guillaume (both debuting in their respective roles).
+I watched the Friday 7 June matinee performance, with first soloist Emma Hawes as Cinderella and principal Francesco Gabriele Frola as Prince Guillaume (both debuting in their respective roles).

 English National Ballet returns to Milton Keynes Theatre in November 2019 with Le Corsaire.

 Le Corsaire is a thrilling ballet about Conrad, a dashing pirate, and his love for feisty Medora, a beautiful harem girl.
 This swashbuckling drama features plenty of adventures on the high seas – kidnap and rescue, disguise and conspiracy, love and betrayal.
 Not to mention a breathtaking shipwreck.